Watering Abelia

 How to Tell If Abelia Needs Watered

-Abelia are very drought tolerant plants but if the leaves of your Abelia are wilting, drooping, or falling off then the plant is likely in need of water.
+Abelias develop drought tolerance over time, but if the leaves of your Abelia are wilting, drooping, or falling off, then the plant likely needs water.
 Check the soil to see if it is cracking and dry beneath the surface.
-If the soil is moist directly below the surface, check back in a day or two for water levels.
-If the soil is dry below the soil surface, the plant is more than likely thirsty.
+If the soil feels dry, water the plant deeply to rehydrate the soil.
+If the soil is moist directly below the surface, check back in a day or two for water needs.

 How Often To Water Abelia

-When newly planted, water your Abelia regularly until established, focusing on soaking watering's directly after planting.
-Maintain a close eye on the water conditions of your Abelia for its first growing season.
+When newly planted, water your Abelia regularly over the first year until established.
+Provide deep soakings instead of frequent light waterings, to encourage the roots to grow deeper.
+Maintain a close eye on the moisture conditions of your Abelia for its first growing season, never allowing the soil to dry out.

-Once established or more mature, Abelia can tolerate drought-like conditions.
-While they can withstand drought-like conditions, Abelias thrive with regular watering.
+Once established, Abelia requires less frequent watering.
+While they can withstand drought-like conditions, this shrub will grow and bloom best with regular water.
 Take care not to overwater your Abelia.
-If the soil where your Abelia is planted is soggy or moist, do not water until it dries out.
+If the soil is still moist, do not water until the top 2-3 inches dry out.

 Best Time to Water Abelia